jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/VariantAnalysis/README.md

 1. Filter RNASeq SNPs used for analysis.
 Two options considered:

     a.
 Use Gonorazky et al approach: filter by depth and #SNPs/gene.
-Additionaly, we also filtered based on Exome SNPs
+Additionaly, we also filtered based on Exome SNPs ('`AlleleImbalance_Final.Rmd`)

     b.
-Use ASEReadCounter from GATK
+Use ASEReadCounter from GATK (see https://appdoc.app/artifact/org.broadinstitute/gatk/4.0.4.0/org/broadinstitute/hellbender/tools/walkers/rnaseq/ASEReadCounter.html)

 2. Statistical testing for allelic imbalance.
 Two options considered:

     a.
-Use Gonorazky et al approach: Compare median allelic expression values for SNPs from experimental samples to median AE values for SNPs from control samples
+Use Gonorazky et al approach: Compare median allelic expression values for SNPs from experimental samples to median AE values for SNPs from control samples ('`AlleleImbalance_Final.Rmd`)

     b.
-Use beta-binomial testing: MBASED, available in Bioconductor
+Use beta-binomial testing: MBASED, available in Bioconductor (`MBASED_AllelicImbalanceAnalysis.Rmd`)

+**Graphical representation of approach *(Options #1+2 for filtration, option #1 for statistical testing)*:**
 ![AI](https://github.com/jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/blob/master/VariantAnalysis/AIApproach.PNG)